-A body and car that had both been missing since 2006 were found while employees at a Michigan funeral home were decorating their building for Christmas.
-While looking in a nearby pond they saw what looked like the roof of a car, promptly solving a nine-year-old missing persons case.
+In 2015, a body and car that had both been missing since 2006 were found while employees at a Michigan mortuary home were decorating their building for Christmas.
+While looking in a nearby pond, they saw what looked like the roof of a car, promptly solving a nine-year-old missing person case.
 It turns out that the car had been visible on Google Street View this whole time.

-After a young boy in Holland had his bike stolen, he couldn't get the police to do anything about it.
+After a teen in Groningen, Holland had his bike taken, he couldn't get the police to do anything about it.
 But six months later he found photo evidence using Google Street View.
 Cameras captured an image of the alleged culprits trailing behind the victim prior to taking the bike.

 The 14-year-old used the image to help authorities apprehend two suspects.

 Ax Prank In Edinburgh Caught On Google Street View

 Playing around with the Google Street View car can be fun, but as these mechanics from Edinburgh discovered, sometimes having too much fun can have consequences.
 The two goofs forgot about the pranks until the photos were uploaded to Google months later and a concerned citizen called the police.
 The images depict a man assailing the other with an ax.